 Bacteria that are resistant to antimicrobial drugs cause 25,000 deaths a year in the EU, Iceland and Norway.
 Urgent action must be taken to fight them, by developing new drugs, using existing ones more carefully and improving animal husbandry, says Parliament in a resolution passed on Tuesday.
 MEPs warn that neglecting antimicrobial resistance could even bring a return to the pre-antibiotic era.

 To slow the growth of antimicrobial drug resistance, MEPs call for prudent-use guidelines to reduce non-essential exposure to them in human and veterinary medicine, agriculture and aquaculture.
-The non-binding resolution drafted by Anna Rosbach (ECR, DK), was adopted by 588 votes to 16 against, with 23 abstentions.

 Time to change attitudes

 The key aim of the strategy must be to maintain the effectiveness of current drugs by using them responsibly, but this demands a change in attitudes to their consumption, argue MEPs.
 They highlight the need for better education and training for doctors, pharmacists, veterinarians and farmers and more comprehensive information for the general public on the harm done by using antimicrobials improperly.

 To avoid massive over-use of antimicrobials, livestock farming, aquaculture and human medicine should focus on disease prevention rather than prophylactic use.
 This can be achieved by improving hygiene, especially in sensitive environments such as hospitals, and better animal husbandry in general, says the text.

 The right to prescribe antimicrobials for animals should be restricted to professional veterinarians and separated from the right to sell these drugs, so as to avoid creating economic incentives to prescribe.